 “City Digital Twin” is a large interdisciplinary pilot project that is being developed on the territory of Lozenets District in Sofia with the support of Sofia Municipality.
 It includes collecting, integrating and modelling data from the urban environment, simulating and analyzing urban processes and phenomena, and visualizing the results obtained in a way understandable to a wide range of stakeholders.
 The main goal of the digital twin is to provide a tool for interaction, design, experimentation and optimization of the city, which will support data based intelligent decision-making from the Sofia Municipality.

-The pilot project receives a great support from Sofia Municipality, Sofia Investment Agency and Sofproect through domain knowledge, data delivery and society engagement.
+The pilot project receives great support from Sofia Municipality, Sofia Investment Agency and Sofiaplan by providing domain expertise, data provision and public engagement.

 Cooperation for collaborative research has been established with Chalmers University of Technology, Twente University and New South Wales University in Sydney.

 The creation of the digital twin includes the construction of a 3D model that presents the semantics and geometry of buildings, green areas, road infrastructure and other objects of the urban environment.
 The visualization of the 3D model is an example of multidimensional presentation of the data available for the city in an interactive and easy to understand way by stakeholders.
 The 3D model is constantly enriched with new data, allowing the implementation of various scenarios related to urban processes and phenomena.